Venture deep into the heart of a land of legends where age old traditions exist side by side with modernity

 Day 11 Visit Nagamachi, formerly the area where the samurai of Kanazawa lived with their families.
 Today it looks pretty much the same as it did in the Edo era, with canals and cobbled streets that run between earthen tile-topped walls.
 See Nomura Samurai house, a traditional Japanese home complete with tea-ceremony room, a small enchanting garden, artefacts from the Edo period and personal belongings of the Nomura family who lived here for 10 generations.
 Kanazawa is probably best known for its gold leaf production and produces 99% of Japan’s gold leaf.
 Experience this unique craft and immerse yourself in this important part of Kanazawa’s culture and history by attending a gold leaf workshop.
 Stroll through Higashi Chaya, a historic entertainment district with teahouses where geisha perform.
 Enjoy a traditional style dinner with a Maiko experience at a local restaurant.
 (B, D)

 Day 13 Sightseeing of Kamakura, visit Shokozan Tokeiji a former nunnery and a place of refuge for abused wives.
 In 1902, Tokeiji became a Temple of the Rinzai Zen sect.
 Take part in a meditation class held at the temple.
 Founded in 1063 and lasting 150 years, the Tsurugaoka Hachimangu Shrine was the centre of this great Samurai city, climb the steep steps up to the shrine to get a sense of serene spirituality.
-One of Kamakura’s most famous attraction is Kotokuin Temple, home to the 121-ton stone Buddha.
+One of Kamakura’s most famous attractions is Kotokuin Temple, home to the 121-ton stone Buddha.
 (B)

 Day 14 By road to Nikko, visit Toshogu Shrine, the final resting place of Tokugawa Leyasu, the founder and first shogun of the Tokugawa Shogunate.
 Its buildings are decorative masterpieces splashed with vibrant colours, embellished with intricate carvings and glittering gold leaf.
 After lunch visit Kegon Waterfall one of the ‘Three Great Waterfalls’ of Japan, offering magnificent views.
 Overnight and dinner at the Natural Garden Hotel.
 (B, L, D)